French brig Hazard (1788): Career

-In 1790, she cruised off Smyrna and in the Egean sea under Lieutenant de Panat, returning from Smyrna to Toulon by way of Methoni.
+In 1790, she cruised off Smyrna and in the Aegean Sea under Lieutenant de Panat, returning from Smyrna to Toulon by way of Methoni.

 She later was part of the Middle Eastern station under sub-Lieutenant Mauric.
-On 16 April 1792, still under Mauric, by then promoted to Lieutenant, she cruised from Milo to Toulon, and conducted a mission to Tunis, before returning to Toulon on 21 October.
+On 16 April 1792, still under Mauric, by then promoted to lieutenant, she cruised from Milo to Toulon, and conducted a mission to Tunis, before returning to Toulon on 21 October.
 In June 1793, she was at Ajaccio.

 On 22 October 1793 Hazard was part of a five-vessel squadron under the command of Jean-Baptiste Perrée.
 In addition to Mignonne, the squadron included the frigates Melpomene, Minerve, and Fortunée, and Mignonne.
 They encountered the 64-gun third rate HMS Agamemnon, under the command of Captain Horatio Nelson.
 Agamemnon and Fortunée engaged in an inconclusive action before the French squadron chose not to pursue the matter and sailed off.

 From 11 February 1794, under Lieutenant Racord, she was part of the Villefranche naval station; she returned to Toulon on 26 July.

 On 1 March 1795, under the command of Lieutenant Leduc, Hazard cruised in the Ligurian Sea with the squadron of Toulon.
 She took part in the Battle of Cape Noli, and returned to Toulon on 24 March.